Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Experiments

 (1) The traditional KGE models depending on triple facts: TransE~\cite{Bordes:TransE}, ComplEx~\cite{Trouillon:ComplEx}, RotatE~\cite{RotatE}, QuatE~\cite{QuatE}, HAKE~\cite{HAKE} and DualE~\cite{DualE}.

-(2) The previous KGE models using paths or rules: the path-based model PTransE~\cite{PTransE}, the rule learning-based model RPJE~\cite{RPJE} and the model combining rules and KG embeddings IterE~\cite{IterE}.
-Note that RLvLR~\cite{RLvLR} and DRUM~\cite{DRUM} are not utilized as baselines since they infer tail entities rather than head entities and most of the KGE approaches outperforms them in both performance and efficiency.
-The evaluation results of the baseline models are obtained by employing the open-source codes on Github with the suggested hyper-parameters.
+(2) The models using paths or rules: the path-based model MultiHopKG~\cite{Lin:reward-shaping}, the rule learning-based models RNNLogic~\cite{RNNLogic} and RPJE~\cite{RPJE}, and the model combining rules with KG embeddings IterE~\cite{IterE}.
+The evaluation results of these baselines are obtained by employing their open-source codes with the suggested hyper-parameters.